frontenddogma/css-optimization-basics/manuscript/overview.md

 Every piece of code gets at least touched _twice_.

-Web Design is a process.
+Web design is a process.

 For these last two observations, maintainability and maintenance are critical.